luiserdef/twitter-real-verified/README.md

 }]

 # key: The first character of the username.
-# users: an array of all the usernames where the first letter matches the "key"
+# users: An array of all the usernames where the first letter matches the "key"

 ```
 You can generate the file by running this Python script in ./verifiedList